Shadows of the Bat: Prelude

 Batman remembers the time when Thomas Wayne tried to save a mentally ill individual name Peter Faust after they tried to murder him and his wife when Bruce was young.
 In the present day, Lucius Fox meets with representatives of Mayor Nakano (Gotham City's new mayor) in discussion of creating Arkham Tower to rehabilitate criminals since Arkham Asylum is not seen as effective.
 Nightwing and Batman investigate with Nightwing wondering if Arkham Asylum is even effective since that is where the Bat Family just lock criminals without rehabilitating them.
 Nightwing and Batman apprehend Peter Faust, where Nightwing asks Batman why can't they send irredeemable people to better prisons in order to prevent them from hurting other people.

-While the police are escorting Peter Faust, their car explodes and Peter Faust is captured by a mysterious group of people.
-Nightwing and Batman manage to find Peter Faust after determining where he got inspiration for his costume and prevent him from committing suicide.
-Nightwing gets in a confrontation with police officers, and a therapist name Dr. Chase Meridian admires Nightwing's courage for wanting to rehabilitate criminals and plans to support Nightwing.
+While the police are escorting Peter Faust, their car explodes and Faust is captured by a mysterious group of people.
+Nightwing and Batman manage to find Faust after determining where he got inspiration for his costume and prevent him from committing suicide.
+Nightwing gets in a confrontation with police officers, and therapist Chase Meridian admires Nightwing's courage for wanting to rehabilitate criminals and plans to support Nightwing.